Jokey82/chad-chat/README.md

 TODO:

-- Allow messages to be both sent and received simultaneously.
+[x] Allow messages to be both sent and received simultaneously.

-- Implement proper client-server solution.

-- Improve UI.
+[ ] Improve UI.